It's Our Time To Lead

 About Dana

-I am a policy design researcher trained in statistics and economics.
-I am also a longtime Cambridge renter and board chair of YWCA Cambridge.
+I am an award-winning data scientist and policy researcher trained in economics and statistics.
+I am also a longtime Cambridge renter with deep ties to this community.

 I am running for City Council because I love my longtime home of Cambridge and I believe I can make it better.
 My mission is to help all in this city have the opportunity to thrive.